 Flow blue (occasionally ‘flown blue’) is a style of white earthenware, sometimes porcelain, that originated in the Regency era, sometime in the 1820s, among the Staffordshire potters of England.
 The name is derived from the blue glaze that blurred or “flowed” during the firing process according to History of Flow Blue Porcelain China

 Vintage Clothing For Sale: Purses, Furs Back in Style

-Other popular items are vintage purses from the 1970’s and furs are back in style for the fall season.
+Vintage purses from the 1970s are popular, along with furs.
+They are back in style for the fall season, Steven said.

 “I buy tons of stuff from all over the world – Americans have more stuff than most other countries do.”

 Vintage Clothing for sale is just one of Steven’s areas of expertise.
 He sells antiques from all over the world, including China.
 “We have more Chinese antiques in America than in China.”

 “In the past, Americans were fascinated with royalty and other cultures so they would purchase Chinese antiques and bring them back to America.”